govindrai/phase-0-handbook/guided-pairing-sessions.md

 ## Success Guidelines

-GPS are intended to help you become a better pair, have a stronger connection to DBC, and to feel more confident with the material.
-That said, GPS are the main way we evaluate your progress and give you feedback in the program.
+GPS are the main way we evaluate your progress and give you feedback in the program.
 Evaluations in Guided Pairing Sessions are a good indicator of whether Dev Bootcamp's learning environment is a good match for you.

-Because these are evaluations, we will be looking for specific things:

-### Culturally we are looking for your:
+### Culturally we are looking for your

 	- Enthusiasm for programming and solving challenges.
 	- Willingness to check in, connect, and share how you are feeling.
-	- Curiosity of how things work.
+	- Curiosity about how things work.
 	- Ability to show your ignorance and speaking up if you don't know something.
 	- Ability to balance speaking and listening, driving and navigating.
 	- Ability to engage the Phase 0 Guide when you and your pair are stuck.

-### Technically we are looking for you to:
+### Technically we are looking for you to

 	- Transfer knowledge from previous challenges to a new challenge.
 	- Identify concepts that are confusing and ask for help.
 	- Demonstrate your comfort with reading and writing code.
 	- Implement the technical skills you've learned.

-### You will be successful in GPS if you:
+### You will be successful in GPS if you

 	- Express your opinions and ideas.
 	- Appoint a driver and navigator and swap roles with clear communication.
 	- Seek out and create space for your pair’s thoughts and opinions.
-	- Are considerate of your pair.
 	- Ask questions when you don’t understand something (Ask your pair before asking the guide).
 	- Discuss various options with your pair as well as pros and cons.
 	- Demonstrate your ability to research methods, use IRB, etc.